Imranshaikh/help.supportbee.com/_posts/2011-12-30-forwarding-your-support-emails.markdown

 4. **This Step is extremely important.
 The forwarding won't work without this**.
 Go back to your Gmail account and finish the instructions at [http://support.google.com/mail/bin/answer.py?hl=en&answer=10957](http://support.google.com/mail/bin/answer.py?hl=en&answer=10957).

+Here are the steps for MS Outlook

+1. Follow the instructions at http://office.microsoft.com/en-us/outlook-help/automatically-forward-messages-to-another-e-mail-account-HA001150201.aspx
+2. Please note that in version 2010, Outlook does not allow forwarding to an outside email id.
+Please contact your IT department in case

 Can I forward emails from more than one email inbox?
 ----------------------------------------------------